mark-watson/Racket-AI-book/manuscript/RDF_Datastore_SPARQL_Implementation.md

 ## Conclusion

 This implementation provides a basic framework for an RDF datastore with partial SPARQL support in Racket.
-While it lacks many features of a full-fledged RDF database and SPARQL engine, it demonstrates the core concepts and can serve as a starting point for more complex implementations.
+While it lacks many features of a full-fledged RDF database and SPARQL engine, it demonstrates the core concepts and can serve as a starting point for more complex implementations and the code is simple enough to be fun experimenting with.